cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 ## Typing Python code

-In this tutorial of typing Python code, we assume that you are using Jupyter Qt Console.
-Almost everything would also be valid in other interfaces to a Python interpreter, with minor adjustments.
+In this tutorial, we start with some comments on how to type Python code.
+We assume first that you are working on Jupyter Qt Console.
 Before starting, a reminder: Python is **case sensitive**.

 The console produces input prompts (such as `In[1]:`), where you can type a command and press `Return`.
-Then Python returns either an output (preceded by `Out[1]:`), a (typically long and difficult) error message, or no answer at all.
+Then the Python kernel returns either an output (preceded by `Out[1]:`), a (typically long and difficult) error message, or no answer at all.
 A simple example follows.
+Note the white space around the *plus* (`+`) sign, which is ignored by the Python interpreter, but improves the **readability** of your code.

 ```
 In [1]: 2 + 2